beeblub/asciimega/README.md

 Things you will need:
 - Apache Webserver (Optional, because I use apache)
-- PHP
+* PHP
-- MySQL
+* MySQL
+* Some Magic
-- Magic
+* More Magic

 0. Clone the project in a public directory
-1. In ref/config.php, insert the path of the font in $config_captcha ('fontpath') (found at: BASEPATH/captcha/XFILES.TTF)
+1. In `ref/config.php`, insert the path of the font in `$config_captcha` ('fontpath') (found at: `BASEPATH/captcha/XFILES.TTF`)
-2. Configure database access in sample.mysql_connect.php.
-When you are done, rename the file to mysql_connect.php
+2. Configure database access in `sample.mysql_connect.php`.
+When you are done, rename the file to `mysql_connect.php`
 3. Run create_tables.php to create the tables (if you are building this project for the first time).
-4. When uploading an animation, files are moved into the files/ directory.
+4. When uploading an animation, files are moved into the `files/` directory.
 Make sure that php has the rights to write into that directory.
-Same goes to nonpublic/ (for user logs)
+Same goes to `nonpublic/` (for user logs)

 -> And you should be ready to go :)

 Problems which might occur:

-1. Document not found error -> The project uses .htaccess files to restrict access.
+1. Document not found error -> The project uses `.htaccess` files to restrict access.
 You can temporary comment some lines in these files.
-Also, make sure you set "AllowOverride All" (in case your webserver is apache2) to make .htaccess work.
+Also, make sure you set `AllowOverride All` (in case your webserver is apache2) to make `.htaccess` work.

-2. ^^ -> this project uses the apache module "mod_rewrite" to modify URLs.
-Enable "mod_rewrite" with "sudo a2enmod rewrite" and restart your webserver.
+2. ^^ -> this project uses the apache module `mod_rewrite` to modify URLs.
+Enable `mod_rewrite` with `sudo a2enmod rewrite` and restart your webserver.
 However, this module should not cause errors.
 When it does, please report them.

-3. Internal server Error: When you use the featured .htaccess files, reconfigure the path of the AuthUserFile in BASEPATH/.htaccess.
-You could create a .htpasswd file and place it in ascii/nonpublic/.htpasswd
+3. Internal server Error: When you use the featured .htaccess files, reconfigure the path of the `AuthUserFile` in `BASEPATH/.htaccess`.
+You could create a `.htpasswd` file and place it in `nonpublic/.htpasswd`

-A tool for generating .htpasswd files is located [here](http://www.htaccesstools.com/htpasswd-generator/)
+A tool for generating `.htpasswd` files is located [here](http://www.htaccesstools.com/htpasswd-generator/)

 ##Known Bugs/Problems:

-- Firefox reads strings in data:text/plain just until the char '#' when saving an animation.
+- Firefox reads strings in `data:text/plain` just until the char '#' when saving an animation.
 Published a workaround.
 Check the filesize each time you create an animation using firefox.

 ##Contributing and Credit
 Font by: http://www.dafont.com/de/xfiles1.font

+Project by tomatenbrei